 There are some core principles that project in this method follows:

 - Adaptability.
-The ability to change design, requirements, architecture, and deliverables are very important in this method.
+The ability to change design, requirements, architecture, and deliverables are very important.

 - Lean development.
-Software development values making the end product as simple as possible.
+The end product should be as simple as possible.

 - Customer involvement.
 The development requires close collaboration between the customer and the development team.

 - Teamwork.
 The method values teamwork almost above all else.
-The aim of the teams is to continually assess how they can become more effective and adjust projects as they go.
+The teams aim to continually assess how they can become more effective and adjust projects as they go.